 Today, the industry has a capacity of over 900,000 head and is turning off over 2 million head of cattle per year.
-It has retained similar Figure 1a-1.
-Feedlot capacity and numbers on feed numbers on feed over impact that the discovery of BSE in Japan had on consumption in that country.
-The spectacular growth in the lotfeeding the past 12 months despite the devastating industry has not been without its setbacks.
+It has retained similar numbers on feed over the past 12 months despite the devastating impact that the discovery of BSE in Japan had on consumption in that country.

+The spectacular growth in the lot feeding industry has not been without its setbacks.
 In the last 10 years, there have been two major incidents that caused significant reduction in the numbers of cattle on feed, and both of them relate to the Japanese market.

 Firstly in 1995, Australia's competitive position against the USA was eroded by high grain prices due to the drought of 1994.
 Our grain fed beef exports to Japan fell by nearly 10% and these were replaced by US exports.
-The lotfeeding industry is still working to resolve the security of grain supply for our industry and this year we have seen grain prices again move to record levels.
-This time, however, prices have been pegged at import parity with large volumes of grain being imported by the chicken industry.
+The lot feeding industry is still working to resolve the security of grain supply for our industry and this year we have seen grain prices again move to record levels.
+This time, however, prices have been pegged at import parity with large volumes of grain g being imported by the chicken industry.
 We are still unable to move unprocessed grain to country feedlots, but we are now starting to see the importation of processed meals from Asia and the USA that are able to be used by feedlots.
 Gradually the market is being freed up but more needs to be done.
 There is little doubt that cattle prices would not have fallen as far as they have if grain prices had been more reasonable and it is the same high grain prices that will hold cattle prices from returning to previous levels once the drought breaks.
-The size of the lotfeeding industry means that there is now a direct link between cattle and grain prices in this country.
-It is therefore in every cattle interest producers to make sure that feedlot industry always has supplies of competitively priced grain.
+The size of the lot feeding industry means that there is now a direct link between cattle and grain prices in this country.
+It is therefore in every cattle producer's interest to make sure that the feedlot industry always has supplies of competitively priced grain.